American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 FAVORITE SONG — RAP/HIP-HOP

-Cardi B feat.
-Megan Thee Stallion “WAP” — winner
+Cardi B featuring Megan Thee Stallion, “WAP” — winner

-DaBaby feat.
-Roddy Ricch “Rockstar”
+DaBaby featuring Roddy Ricch, “Rockstar”

-Roddy Ricch “The Box”
+Roddy Ricch, “The Box”

 FAVORITE SONG — SOUL/R&B

 Chris Brown ft.
-Drake “No Guidance”
+Drake, “No Guidance”

-Summer Walker “Playing Games”
+Summer Walker, “Playing Games”

-The Weeknd “Heartless” — winner
+The Weeknd, “Heartless” — winner

 FAVORITE DUO OR GROUP — POP/ROCK